altanonat/DDA-RF/README.md

 ## Contact

-For questions, suggestions, or collaborations, feel free to open an issue or contact the maintainer v
+For questions, suggestions, or collaborations, feel free to open an issue or contact the maintainer (Altan Onat via altanonat@eskisehir.edu.tr)